Sometimes, with Carnivore Confusion

 - In the Family Guy episode "Road to the North Pole", Santa's reindeer had started eating elves and tore apart any elf that wandered near them.

 - Sort of.
 My Little Pony: Friendship Is Magic mostly averts this with the ponies eating things like daffodil sandwiches, but they also eat eggs and honey, and drink milk, all of which are animal products.
-This goes a bit beyond the usual diet of real horses, but they are certainly not carnivores.
+This goes a bit beyond the usual diet of real horses, but they are certainly not carnivores. note

 - Most primates are primarily frugivorous, and it was a pretty convenient way of obtaining glucose in a jungle where sweet fruits are everywhere.
 Many primates have anatomical specializations that allow them to eat fruit, leaves, gum or insects.
 However, several species have developed a taste for meat as well, becoming outright omnivores, including Tarsiers (have ascended to obligate carnivory as they eat only insects, crustaceans, small vertebrates, and snakes), capuchin monkeys, baboons, chimpanzees, and humans.
 Chimpanzees and (especially) humans are two species noted for accelerated brain development, forcing opportunistic all-consuming omnivory because herbivorous adaptations (multiple rumination stomachs as in cows, or large appendixes and nutrient-absorbing colons as in gorillas) are slow and inefficient to supply it.
 For humans, specialization reached the point where babies died or suffered retardation from a purely vegetarian diet with no animal products whatsoever (this is the reason why traditionally vegetarian and "ethical" diets even necessitated consumption of dairy, milk and eggs).
 It was only by the age of junk food, synthetic nutrients, replicated food and grazing lifestyles that complete veganism, with no animal products whatsoever, became conceivable.